Evita (musical): Recordings

-First recorded by a cast assembled specifically for the recording in 1976, the first stage cast recording of Evita was of the original London production in 1978.
-The original Broadway cast was recorded for an album released in 1979.
+The first stage cast recording of Evita was of the original London production in 1978.
+The original Broadway cast was recorded for the album entitled Evita: Premiere American Recording, released in 1979.
 Lloyd Webber and Rice produced these first three recordings.

 At least 25 English language cast albums have been released, along with many foreign language recordings.
 There are currently four in Spanish, five German, three in Japanese, and two in Hebrew, with additional recordings in Czech, Danish, Dutch, French, Hungarian, Icelandic, Korean, Portuguese, and Swedish.

 Soprano Kiri Te Kanawa recorded a complete operatic version of the score with Christopher Lee as Perón.
 This recording, however, has never been released.
 Marti Webb also recorded a highlights album of sorts for the Pickwick Records label that featured Dave Willetts and Carl Wayne.
 It was released to coincide with the 1995 UK Tour of the show in which Webb starred.

 Credited as "Festival," disco producer Boris Midney released an entire 1979 album of disco versions of key Evita songs at the behest of impresario Robert Stigwood.
 The album reached #1 on the disco charts, and the disco version of "Don't Cry For Me, Argentina" reached #72 on the Hot 100 Singles chart.